JobtechSwe/sokannonser-api/GETTINGSTARTED.md

 [Examples](#Examples)

 ##Short version
-The API is meant for searching, we want you to be able to just build your own customized GUI on top of ourfree text query field q in /search like this...
+The API is meant for searching, we want you to be able to just build your own customized GUI on top of our free text query field q in /search like this...

 	/search?q=Flen&offset=0&limit=100
-...and not have to worry about the users finding the most relevant ads.
+...and not have to worry about the users finding the most relevant ads, search engine should do this for you.
 If you want to narrow down the search result, use the available search filters.
 Some of the filters needs id-keys as input for searching structured data.
 The id-keys can be found at /taxonomy/search these will help you get sharper hits for structured data.
 We will always work on improving the hits for free queries hoping you'll see less and less use for filtering.

 If you want to help your end users with term suggestions you can use the typeahead function, which will return common terms found in the job ads.
 This should work great with an auto complete feature in your search box.
 If i request